Building Accessory Structures

 An accessory structure is a structure subordinate to the principal building found on a residential lot.
-Prior to preparing plans, make sure to review regulations for permitted setbacks, area, height, number, and lot coverage.
+Prior to preparing plans, make sure to review regulations for permitted setbacks, area, height, number, and lot coverage as provided on the Accessory Structures Handout.
 Use the Residential Setback Regulations and Requirements Handout to assist in the determination of setbacks and common zoning ordinance compliance.
 If the accessory structure is found to comply with zoning and conforms with setback as well as size requirements noted under the Accessory Structure code, see Step 6.

 Step 2: PCDC Review